kjf2152cumc/p8105_hw5/kjf2152_hw5_document.md

 # Introduction

-This homework is associated with the Iteration Unit.
+This is the Iteration Unit homework.
 This unit includes the components Writing Functions, Iteration & List columns, and Simulation.

 ## Library Calling